Hadeer-Adel729/CloneRepo-using-anotherRepo/README.md

 Task2
 -----
+Requirement-> Use the 'execute_ls.sh' file in master branch to clone another reposiotry.

+#Steps
 1-Create bash script file that executes the "Is" command

  -> the script is written in 'execute_ls.sh' file in master branch